ga92xug/master-thesis/README.md

-# Scaling Laws ECNN
-Scaling laws of Equivariant CNNs.
+# Scaling Laws of Equivariant Convolutional Neural Networks
+Master's thesis of Stefan Frisch at TUM, supervised by Florian Hölzl.

 This repository is a fork of [ESCNN](https://github.com/QUVA-Lab/escnn) for planar images.

-Master's thesis of Stefan Frisch at TUM, supervised by Florian A. Hölzl.